ayantik2006/project-base/README.md

-# 🚀 Project Base (under development)
+# 🚀 Elimics (under development)

-**Project Base** is a unified platform for developers and interview aspirants.
+**Elimics** is a unified platform for developers and interview aspirants.
 It combines collaborative coding, live streaming, interactive learning, and competitive programming to help developers grow, prepare, and showcase their skills globally.

 ---